Contacts and Referrals

 An Initial Contact is made where Children's Social Care is contacted about a child, who may be a child in need, and where there is a request for general advice, information or a service.

-All contacts need to be considered alongside thresholds for Children in Need and/or the early help assessment criteria and a decision made within one working day regarding the level of response required.
+All contacts need to be considered alongside Multi-Agency Threshold Descriptors and a decision made within 1 working day regarding the level of response required.

 At any time, an Initial Contact may become a Referral if it appears that services may be required for a Child in Need.